 Accenture also continues to grow its customers and constantly secures a very good position in the market.
 After acquiring Cirruseo, the provider significantly improved its Google Cloud capabilities and offerings.

 Over the past few years, Capgemini has invested in tooling and intellectual property to provide enhanced management and operational support for global customer environments.

-With a focus on training the staff on leading public cloud platforms, TCS’s (Tata Consultancy Services) current strategy indicates that the vendor is looking to beyond MSP needs.
+With a focus on training the staff on leading public cloud platforms, TCS’s (Tata Consultancy Services) current strategy indicates that the vendor is looking beyond MSP needs.

 The final name in the leaders list, Bespin Global takes full advantage of the hyper-scale platforms’ cloud-native capabilities, including PaaS services, to effect business transformation.
-Bespin Global has a strong presence in China and currently expanded to the Middle East.
+Bespin Global has a strong presence in China and recently expanded to the Middle East.

 Gartner included six Niche Players in this year’s MQ – Atos, CenturyLink, Infosys, Taos, Progressive Infotech, and Fujitsu.
-The last three are the new entries.
+The last three are new entries.